Home

 Willis eventually received a state scholarship to Cornell University, where he earned a masters degree in mechanical engineering.
 He went on to work at Buffalo Forge Co., which specialized in manufacturing and servicing heaters, blowers, and exhaust systems.

-It was while working as an employee at Buffalo Forge that Willis started thinking about an air conditioner invention.
-He was asked to find out why a printing machine was malfunctioning.
 He realized that variations in temperature and humidity during the printing process was causing the paper to expand and contract, which made the ink smudge.

 Willis decided that the best way to address this problem was to control the temperature during the printing process.